Thom's counterexamples for the Steenrod problem

-The description of the homology cycles $\alpha_i$'s is as follows: \begin{itemize} \item[(i)] $\alpha_2$ is the closed oriented surface of genus $(p-1)(p-2)/2$, where there is an action of $\ZZ_p$ with exactly $p$-fixed points.
+We represent the integral homology cycles in $H_*(B\ZZ_p)$ by free actions over stratifolds $S$ which is equivalent to singular maps from the quotient $S/\ZZ_p\rightarrow B\ZZ_p$.
+The description of the homology cycles $\alpha_i$ is as follows: \begin{itemize} \item[(i)] $\alpha_2$ is the closed oriented surface of genus $(p-1)(p-2)/2$, where there is an action of $\ZZ_p$ with exactly $p$ fixed points, where we remove around each fixed point a small disc.
 For example, for $p=3$, this surface is a torus constructed through the lattice $\RR^2$ generated by $e_1$ and the rotation of $e_1$ by 120 degrees.
-There is an action of $\ZZ_3$ with exactly three fixed points, see Figure \ref{fig1}.
+There is an action of $\ZZ_3$ with exactly three fixed points; see Figure \ref{fig1}.

-\item[(ii)] $\alpha_{2n-1}$ is represented by the sphere $S^{2n-1}=\{(z_1,\cdots,z_n):\sum_{i=1}^n|z_i|^2=1\}$, with an action of $\ZZ_p$ induced by the diagonal multiplication $T'(z_1,\cdots,z_n)=(\lambda z_1,\cdots,\lambda z_n)$, where $\lambda=\op{exp}(2\pi i/p)$.
+\item[(ii)] $\alpha_{2n-1}$ is represented by the sphere $S^{2n-1}=\{(z_1,\cdots,z_n)\in\CC^n:\sum_{i=1}^n|z_i|^2=1\}$, with an action of $\ZZ_p$ induced by the diagonal multiplication $T'(z_1,\cdots,z_n)=(\lambda z_1,\cdots,\lambda z_n)$, where $\lambda=\op{exp}(2\pi i/p)$.